MaGS: Reconstructing and Simulating Dynamic 3D Objects with Mesh-adsorbed Gaussian Splatting: Related Work

 \subsection{Neural Rendering for Dynamic Scenes}

-Since its inception by \citet{mildenhall_nerf_2021}, NeRF has driven rapid advancements in 3D scene reconstruction and novel view synthesis using differentiable rendering. \citet{gao_dynamic_2021} extended NeRF to dynamic scenes, underscoring dynamic scene reconstruction as a pivotal area in NeRF-related research and a burgeoning field of interest.
-Several studies have explored augmenting NeRF with temporal positional encoding to render dynamic scenes at various time points~\cite{pumarola_d-nerf_2021, tretschk_non-rigid_2021}.
-Other works have focused on integrating temporal information with voxel representations to significantly reduce training time~\cite{fang_fast_2022, liu_devrf_2022}.
-Additionally, some research has adopted $k$-plane representations to optimize temporal and spatial dimensions~\cite{fridovich-keil_k-planes_2023, hu_tri-miprf_2023, cao_hexplane_2023, shao_tensor4d_2023}. \citet{park_nerfies_2021} utilized geometric priors for regularization and implemented motion fields, while \citet{park_hypernerf_2021} projected motion into hyperspace, enhancing the expressive power and physical interpretability of deformation fields.
-Notably, \citet{yan_nerf-ds_2023} enhanced rendering accuracy by modeling specular reflections.
+Since the introduction of NeRF~\cite{mildenhall_nerf_2020}, advancements in 3D scene reconstruction have progressed rapidly.
+Researchers have extended NeRF with temporal encoding to address dynamic scenes~\cite{gao_dynamic_2021, pumarola_d-nerf_2020, tretschk_non-rigid_2021}.
+Other approaches have optimized NeRF's temporal modeling, including using voxel grids for faster training~\cite{fang_fast_2022, liu_devrf_2022} and $k$-plane representations to improve efficiency~\cite{fridovich-keil_k-planes_2023, hu_tri-miprf_2023, cao_hexplane_2023, shao_tensor4d_2022}.
+Park \emph{et al.}~\cite{park_nerfies_2021, park_hypernerf_2021} incorporated geometric priors and hyperspace projections to enhance the interpretability of deformation fields, while Yan \emph{et al.}~\cite{yan_nerf-ds_2023} improved accuracy by modeling specular reflections.
 More recently, 3DGS~\cite{kerbl_3d_2023} has gained increasing attention.
-It significantly improves rendering speed compared to NeRF while providing a clearer geometric interpretation through point clouds.
-Dynamic field research has also been applied to 3DGS, with studies discussing the use of deformation fields for representing dynamic scenes~\cite{yang_deformable_2023, jung_deformable_2023, wu_4d_2023}.
+It significantly improves rendering speed compared to NeRF while providing a more explicit geometric interpretation.
+Dynamic field research has also been applied to 3DGS, studies discussing the use of deformation fields to represent dynamic scenes~\cite{yang_deformable_2023, jung_deformable_2023, wu_4d_2023}.
+Some studies have applied 3DGS to dynamic scenes of the human body~\cite{li_animatable_2023,qian_3dgs-avatar_2023,shao_splattingavatar_2024}.